Rohan-1409/Object_Avoidance_Surveillance_ROBO/README.md

 •	We ourselves turn the robot in a desired direction when the robot approaches any obstacle.

 •	In this way we get a large number of learning data which shows the instantaneous speeds of both the left wheel and right wheel with the respective distances between SONAR and the obstacle.
-A piece of learning data is also shared as an excel sheet.
+A piece of learning data is also shared as an excel sheet (mobrobo.csv)

 ->Linear Regression Machine Learning Algorithm